sogaiu/janet-editor-and-tooling-info/doc/neovim.md

 ### nvim-treesitter

-The janet support in nvim-treesitter is limited to syntax highlighting.
+The Janet support in nvim-treesitter is limited to syntax highlighting.

 ## REPL Interaction